Jac-Zac/DL_Toy_Projects/back_prop_fig_1/README.md

 # Neural Representations and Backpropagation

+> [!WARNING]
+> This is in the works

-This project is inspired by the seminal paper [*Learning Representations by Back-Propagating Errors*](https://jontallen.ece.illinois.edu/uploads/498-NS.S21/RumelhartHintonWilliams-BackPropError.86.pdf).
+This project is inspired by the seminal paper [_Learning Representations by Back-Propagating Errors_](https://jontallen.ece.illinois.edu/uploads/498-NS.S21/RumelhartHintonWilliams-BackPropError.86.pdf).
 You'll revisit core concepts from the course by reproducing Figure 1 from the paper using PyTorch, and analyzing the internal representations learned by a neural network.

 ---

 ## 📌 Objectives

-- 📖 Read and reflect on the paper: *Rumelhart, Hinton & Williams (1986)*
+- 📖 Read and reflect on the paper: _Rumelhart, Hinton & Williams (1986)_
 - 🧠 Identify course concepts covered in the paper and in your implementation
 - 🔁 Reproduce Figure 1 using PyTorch
 - 🗣️ Comment on: